ritzlong/DECISION-TREE-IMPLEMENTATION/README.md

 *MENTOR*: NEELA SANTHOSH KUMAR

-##TASK DESCRIPTION:Building and Visualizing a Decision Tree Model Using Scikit-Learn
+#TASK DESCRIPTION:Building and Visualizing a Decision Tree Model Using Scikit-Learn

 The given task was to build and visualize a Decision Tree model using the Scikit-learn library in Python to classify or predict outcomes on a chosen dataset.
 The goal was to demonstrate an understanding of decision tree classification, data preprocessing, model building, evaluation, and visualization, all compiled into a structured and interpretable notebook.
 The dataset chosen for this task was the Titanic dataset, which is widely used for classification tasks in machine learning and provides a real-world scenario of predicting survival based on various passenger features.

-Tools and Technologies Used
+Tools and Technologies Used:

 The programming language used for this task was Python, and the entire implementation was carried out on Google Colab, which is an online cloud-based platform that supports Python notebooks and allows easy access to GPU/TPU, collaboration, and sharing.

 Several essential Python libraries were used in this notebook:

 •	Pandas: For loading and manipulating the dataset.

 •	NumPy: For numerical operations and array handling.

 •	Seaborn: For data loading and visualization (e.g., confusion matrix).

 •	Matplotlib: For plotting graphs and trees.

 •	Scikit-learn (sklearn): The core machine learning library used to split the dataset, train the Decision Tree Classifier, evaluate model performance, and visualize the decision tree.

 Modules includes: